JosephPolaski/small-shell/README.md

     - **SIGINT (ctrl + c):** can be used to kill foreground child processes.
 Ignored by parent shell.
     - **SIGTSTP (ctrl + z):** toggles foreground only mode.
 In this mode any background processes asttempted will be run in the foreground.
 * Variable expansion of '$$': anywhere the user enters '$$' whether by itself or part of a string, this shell will recognize it as the process ID of the shell.
-* Note: the pipe operator '|' is not supported by smallsh
+* Note: the pipe operator '|' is not supported by Small Shell

 **Compile and Run**
 ---